 Village Park Family Area Landscape Improvements

-Work will proceed in 2017 on landscape improvements to the Family Area of Village park (adjacent to the playground).
+Work is completed in 2017 on landscape and accessibility improvements to the Family Area of Village park (adjacent to the playground).
 The project included improvements to the park entrance, new concrete walkways and shrub beds, and the installation of an accessible picnic table and drinking water fountain.